-You will often see multiple citations to the same case, called , when the case is reported in multiple reporters. of The Bluebook lists the reporters (both official and unofficial) for every jurisdiction in the United States.
-For example, the case below is reported in three reporters, the United States Reports (the official reporter of the U.S. Supreme Court), the (West's unofficial reporter), and the (Lexis' unofficial reporter).
+You will often see multiple citations to the same case when the case is reported in multiple reporters (called parallel citations). of The Bluebook lists the reporters (both official and unofficial) for every jurisdiction in the United States.
+For example, the case below is reported in three reporters in the following order: the United States Reports (the official reporter of the U.S. Supreme Court), the (West's unofficial reporter), and the (Lexis's unofficial reporter).

 At the top of the reporter page (see below), you will see the citation to the case, including any parallel citations (citations to the same case in other reporters).
-Then you will see a short summary of the case (the syllabus), including how it got to the court that has issued the opinion you are reading, and the holding(s) on the point(s) of law in the opinion you are reading.
-After the syllabus, you will see the headnotes discussing the point(s) of law in the case in the order in which they appear in the case, as well as the Topics and Key Numbers that you can use to find other cases on the same legal issue(s).
-Then you will find the actual text of the opinion.
+Then you will see a short summary of the case (the syllabus), which includes an indication of how it got to the court that has issued the opinion, and the holding(s) on the point(s) of law.
+After the syllabus, you will see the headnotes discussing the point(s) of law in the case in the order in which they appear in the opinion, as well as the Topics and Key Numbers that can be used to find other cases on the same legal issue(s).
+Next is the actual text of the opinion.

-Citators provide two functions for legal researchers.
+Citators perform two functions for legal researchers.
 A citator will tell you if the case you've found is still "good law," or if subsequent decisions have weakened its authority or overruled it altogether.
-A citator can also provide you with citations to other cases and secondary sources that discuss the same legal issue as the case you've found.
+A citator can also provide citations to other cases and secondary sources that discuss the same legal issue as in the case you've found.

-There are many variables involved in citing cases, so you will probably have to check one of the sub-parts of the rule to determine how to cite your particular case.
-The following example is the first one included in rule B10 (rule B10.1) (Bluepages):
+There are many variables involved in citing cases, so you will probably have to check one of the sub-parts of a rule to determine how to cite your particular case.
+The following example is the first one included in rule B10 (rule B10.1) (Bluepages) (see p.
+11)

-Table T6 lists abbreviations for case names and institutional authors in citations.
+Table T6 (p.
+304) lists abbreviations for case names and institutional authors in citations.

-This example for a federal appellate court case is listed in rule B10.1.3 (Bluepages):
+This example for a federal appellate court case is listed in rule B10.1.3 (Bluepages) (see p.
+13):

 Envtl.
 Def.
 Fund v.
 EPA, 465 F.2d 528, 533 (D.C.
 Cir.
 1972).

-The Bluebook notes that the Bluepages retain the tradition of underlining certain text, but italics may be substituted wherever underlining is used in the Bluepages as long as the use is consistent (see p.
-3).
+The Bluebook notes that the Bluepages retain the tradition of underlining certain text, although italics are equivalent (see p.
+6).